slatedocs/slate/source/includes/v4/_events.md

 - optional (boolean), whether the price is a choice or not
 - price_cents (integer) price in EUR cents

-or scale prices with six attributes:
+or scale prices with following attributes:

 - scale_price_id (integer) internal database id for the scale price definition
+- seat_category_id (integer) only for events with seating plan
+- seat_category_title (string) only for events with seating plan
 - title(string) title of scale price, e.g. "regular fee" or "reduced fee"
 - description(text)
 - group (boolean), whether the price is for the whole group or per participant (per seat)